James Loy

 James Milton Loy (born August 10, 1942) is a retired admiral of the United States Coast Guard who served as the acting U.S. Secretary of Homeland Security in 2005 and U.S. Deputy Secretary of Homeland Security (DHS) from November 4, 2003, to March 1, 2005.
 Prior to his appointment as deputy secretary, he served as the second administrator of the Transportation Security Administration from 2002 to 2003, and before that as the commandant of the U.S. Coast Guard from 1998 to 2002.
+Also in 2004, Loy was elected as a fellow of the National Academy of Public Administration.

 Early life and education

 Born in Altoona, Pennsylvania, Loy earned the rank of Eagle Scout in the Boy Scouts of America as a youth and was awarded the Distinguished Eagle Scout Award as an adult.
 Loy entered the United States Coast Guard Academy in 1960.
 Subsequently, he earned master's degrees in history and government from Wesleyan University, and in Public Administration from University of Rhode Island.